Hey readers, I’m Anne Bogel.

 For more literary matchmaking

-For more literary matchmaking, listen to my original podcast What Should I Read Next? where each week a guest tells me three books they love, one they don’t, and what they are currently reading.
+For more literary matchmaking, listen to my long form podcast What Should I Read Next? where each week a guest tells me three books they love, one they don’t, and what they are currently reading.
 Then I help them find their next read.